IbrahimPala1/bank-tech-test/README.md

-Bank tech test
+Makers Academy Week 10 - Bank-Tech-Test

-Specification
+- Specification
 Requirements
+.
 You should be able to interact with your code via a REPL like IRB or Node.
-(You don't need to implement a command line interface that takes input from STDIN.)
+   .You don't need to implement a command line interface that takes input from STDIN.
-Deposits, withdrawal.
+.
+Must inclide Deposits and withdrawal.
-Account statement (date, amount, balance) printing.
+.
+Must inclide Account statement (date, amount, balance) printing.
+.
 Data can be kept in memory (it doesn't need to be stored to a database or anything).

 Acceptance criteria
 Given a client makes a deposit of 1000 on 10-01-2023 And a deposit of 2000 on 13-01-2023